Free and Reduced Meal Application

 Do I need to fill out an application for each child?

-No. Complete one Free and Reduced Meal Application for all students in your household and return to your youngest child’s school or complete an online application.
+- No. You may complete one Free and reduced Meal Application for all students in your household either by going online using SchoolCafe.com or by returning the form to your youngest child's school.

 -

-Should I fill out an application if I receive a letter this school year saying my children are already approved for free meals?
+Should I fill out an application if I receive a letter this shool year saying my children are all ready approved for free or reduce-price meals?

-No, but please read the letter you received carefully and follow the instructions.
-If any children in your household were missing from your eligibility notification, contact Nutrition Services at (531) 299-0230 immediately.
+- No, but please read the letter you received carefully and follow the instructions.
+If any children in your household were missing from your eligibility notification, contact Nutrition Services, 531-299-5936 immediately or send an email to nseligibility@ops.org

 -